 The rest of the paper is organized as follows.
 The next section contains some preliminaries that are used throughout the paper.
-Section 3 contains a description of ANCESTRALBUILD as stated in Daniel and Semple (2004), while Section 4 describes our modification of ANCESTRALBUILD.
-The running time of this modification is shown in Section 5.
-Section 6 describes the application of ANCESTRALBUILD to obtain a strepsirrhine supertree.
+The following three sections contain a description of ANCESTRALBUILD as stated in Daniel and Semple (2004) and descriptions of our modifications of this algorithm as well as the running time of this modification.
+An application of ANCESTRALBUILD to obtain a strepsirrhine supertree is described in the following section.
 In addition to deciding compatibility, ANCESTRALBUILD can be used in a variety of ways for constructing supertrees from incompatible source trees.
-We highlight some of these ways in the last section (Section 7).
+We highlight some of these ways in the last section.
 Finally, the appendix contains the proof which establishes that our modification of ANCESTRALBUILD does indeed decide ancestral compatibility for a collection of nested-taxa trees as well as a pseudo-code description of this algorithm.